Recognition of same-sex unions in Singapore: Public opinion

 A mid-2019 poll conducted by the Institute of Policy Studies found that opposition to same-sex marriage in Singapore had fallen to 60%, down from 74% in 2013.
-The poll also found that nearly six in ten Singaporeans aged between 18 and 25 believed that same-sex marriage was not wrong.
+The poll also found that nearly six in ten Singaporeans aged between 18 and 25 believed that same-sex marriage was "not wrong".
 In June 2019, an online survey conducted by Blackbox Research revealed that 56% of Singaporeans were opposed to other countries following Taiwan's lead in legalising same-sex marriage, while 44% were supportive.
-When asked on how they felt that more than 300 same-sex couples had married in Taiwan in the first week after the new law was passed, about 49% of those surveyed felt positive about the statement, with 14% feeling "strongly positive" and 35% feeling "somewhat positive".
-Conversely, 51% responded negatively, with 20% feeling "strongly negative" and 31% "somewhat negative".
+When asked on how they felt about more than 300 same-sex couples marrying in Taiwan during the first week after the new law was passed, about 49% of those surveyed felt positive, with 14% feeling "strongly positive" and 35% feeling "somewhat positive".
+Conversely, 51% of respondents responded negatively, with 20% feeling "strongly negative" and 31% "somewhat negative".

 A June–September 2022 Pew Research Center poll found that support for same-sex marriage in Singapore had risen to 45% and opposition had fallen to 51%.
 Support was highest among the religiously unaffiliated at 62%, Hindus at 60% and Buddhists at 53%, but lowest among Christians at 29% and Muslims at 21%.
 This level of support was the fourth highest among the six Southeast Asian countries polled, behind Vietnam at 65%, Thailand at 60% and Cambodia at 57%, but ahead of Malaysia at 17%, and Indonesia at 5%.
 A June 2024 Ipsos poll found an increase in support for LGBT rights, with 54% of Singaporeans agreeing that same-sex couples should be able to marry or have legal recognition, while 25% disagreed and 21% were neutral.
 In addition, 57% of Singaporeans agreed that same-sex couples should be able to adopt, while 30% disagreed and 13% were neutral.